AnthonyCxx/Notes-and-Writeups/C/The Compiler/GNU C Extensions.md

 That being said, if you are building with GCC (and especially if you are building for Linux) these extensions are incredibly handy, almost [to the point of magic](https://radek.io/2012/11/10/magical-container_of-macro/).

 ## Statements Within Expressions
 GNU C allows you to declare statements within expressions using the `({ })` structure.
+The result of the last expression is implicitly returned.
 Here, we can print 'Hello, world!' and return the amount of times all in a single variable declaration.
 In this context, it is poor practice, but there are many circumstances where it is convenient to evaluate a complex expression and store the result.
 ```C
 #include <stdio.h>